natalie-frank/natalie-frank.github.io/_pages/publications.md

 author_profile: true
 ---
 {% include base_path %}

+**Robust Explanations for Deep Neural Networks via Pseudo Neural Tangent Kernel Surrogate Models** Authors: Andrew Engel, Zhichao Wang, Natalie S. Frank, Ioana Dumitriu, Sutanay Choudhury, Anand Sarwate, Tony Chiang. <i> Submitted to Neurips </i>, 2023. [link] (https://arxiv.org/abs/2305.14585) <br>
+This paper compares neural nets and GLMs trained with a pNTK, a normalized NTK summed across classes.
+Our experiments show that such a GLM is a good surrogate model for the neural net.
+We compute data attributions for these surrogate models under a data poisoning attack, and show that these attributions are more accurate than several alternatives.

+**The Adversarial Consistency of Surrogate Risks for Binary Classification**, Authors: Natalie S. Frank, Jonathan Niles-Weed. <i>Submitted to Neurips</i>, 2023. [link](https://arxiv.org/abs/2305.09956)<br>
+This paper studies statistical consistency and calibration in the adversarial setting.
+We show that the supremum-based surrogate $\sup_{\|\mathbf x'-\mathbf x\|\leq \epsilon} \phi(yf(\mathbf x'))$ is consistent for all data distributions iff the surrogate $\phi$ satisfies $\inf_\alpha \phi(\alpha)+\phi(-\alpha)<2\phi(0)$.

+**Existence and Minimax Theorems for Adversarial Surrogate Risks in Binary Classification**, Author: Natalie S. Frank <i>Submitted to JMLR</i>, 2023. [link](https://arxiv.org/abs/2206.09098)<br>
+We prove and existence, regularity, and minimax theorems for adversarial surrogate risks in the binary classification scenario.
+Our results extend previously known existence and minimax theorems for the adversarial classification risk to surrogate risks.

 **On the Existence of the Adversarial Bayes Classifier**,  Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri. <i>NeurIPS</i>, 2021, **Spotlight Presentation**.
 [Extended Version](https://arxiv.org/pdf/2112.01694.pdf)<br>
 We prove that there exist minimizers to the adversarial risk which we call the *adversarial Bayes classifier* with nice reguarity properties.
 The results of the original paper did not apply to non-strictly convex norms.
 The extended version of the paper extends these results to all possible norms.